 For example, clients are more likely to share their ideas in a brief survey or during a personal phone call.

 The lagging metric might be related to the diversity of ideas sources in general, or you might want to set a specific target to get at least 10 qualified ideas from the clients each month.
+Learn more about diversity and inclusion as a factor of innovations.

 Goal: Develop behavior patterns focused on innovation

 Such reviews will help to find improvement points.
-From the view point of metrics, we can quantify:
+From the viewpoint of metrics, we can quantify:

 - The number of improvement points found during the review (leading part) and